reyestech/Fullstack-Academy/README.md

 ### 1️⃣ Failed Sign‑In Surge

-A sudden uptick in authentication failures is often a prelude to brute‑force or credential‑stuffing attacks.
-This KQL query baselines sign‑in error rates per user and tenant, then flags any hour where failures exceed the previous week’s maximum by a configurable factor.
-Analysts receive a concise list of usernames, IPs, and client apps driving the spike, enabling rapid blocking or conditional access enforcement.
+A sudden increase in authentication failures often indicates potential brute-force or credential-stuffing attacks.
+This KQL query establishes a baseline of sign-in error rates for each user and tenant, flagging any hour in which failures exceed the maximum recorded during the previous week by a configurable factor.
+Analysts receive a succinct list of affected usernames, IP addresses, and client applications, facilitating rapid blocking or enforcement of conditional access.

-By converting the logic into an analytics rule, you transform a one‑off investigation into a perpetual guardrail—ensuring future surges trigger automated playbooks such as token revocation or SOC paging.
+By converting this logic into an analytics rule, organizations transition from one-time investigations to ongoing protective measures, ensuring that future surges automatically activate incident response protocols.

 #### How it works